Overcoming Rejection: Finding Strength in Struggles

 ~Mark 12:10~

 The cornerstone was the most important stone that held up two sides of a structure.
-Remove that stone, and all will collapse.
-You are just as essential in your place in life.

 Those that have been rejected will become the most important piece of the puzzle in its own time.